Python Module Documentation

 metapredict.meta.predict_all(sequence)[source]

-Function to return all three types of predictions (legacy_metapredict, metapredict, and ppLDDT).
-Returns as a tuple of numpy arrays, with ppLDDT returned as normalized between 0 and 1 (rather than 0 and 100) so can be plotted on same axis easily.
+Function to return all three disorder predictions (V1, V2, V3 for (metapredict), and predicted pLDDT (V1, V2).
+Returns as a tuple of numpy arrays, with ppLDDT returned as normalized between 0 and 1.

 Parameters: